Ottawa High School (Kansas)

 Ottawa High School is a public high school located in Ottawa, Kansas, operated by Ottawa USD 290 public school district, serving students in grades 9-12.
 Its athletic teams, known as the Cyclones, compete in the Frontier Athletic League.
-The principal is Kelly Whittaker, the assistant principal is Jason Hagg, and the athletic director is Brad Graf.
-The current enrollment of the school is approximately 689 students, and the school has 102 teachers, secretaries, paras, and nurses.
+The principal is Kelly Whittaker, the assistant principal is Johnny Lewis, and the athletic director is Shawn Phillips.
+The current enrollment of the school is approximately 710 students, and the school has 102 teachers, secretaries, paras, and nurses.
 Ottawa Middle School is its main feeder school.

 History

 The original Ottawa school district was established on November 12, 1864.
 The first term of Ottawa Public School (then the only school in the county) was held from 1864 to 1865 in the upstairs of a building on Second Street and Main Street.
 The first school building was built in 1866 and served until 1872.
 A newer school, referred to as Central School, was built at Fifth Street and Main Street and served until 1898 when it was renamed Washington School until 1927.
 In 1917, adjacent to Washington School, a new building designed by architect George Washburn's son officially became Ottawa High School.
 This new school served the community for 51 years before a new school on Ash Street replaced it in 1968.
 Later, in 1978, wood and metal shops were added.
 The latest addition was created in 1990.